netgoat-xyz/netgoat/README.md

 curl -H "X-GoatAI-Features: 10,5,2,123.4,56.7,1" http://localhost:8080/some/path
 ```

-If the model classifies the vector as anomalous over the threshold, you will get a 403 with the custom error page (if configured).
+If the model classifies the vector as anomalous over the threshold, you will get a 403 with the custom error page (if configured) and possibly a challenge.

 ## Notes

 - If no features header/param is present, the AI step is skipped and normal WAF rules apply.
 - The default custom error page lives at `public/error.html`; you can override per domain/path.
+- The Python model server runs as a subprocess and is automatically cleaned up on shutdown.